Mike Pompeo: Iran Believed to Be Responsible for Tanker Attacks

-U.S. Secretary of State Mike Pompeo says the U.S. believes that Iran is responsible for attacks that damaged two oil tankers near the Persian Gulf.
+Secretary of State Mike Pompeo said Thursday that the United States government blames Iran for attacks on two oil tankers near the Persian Gulf, casting it as the latest in a series of “provocative actions” that have sharply raised tensions in the region.

-Pompeo said at a news conference Thursday in Washington that the attacks on the ships are part of a “campaign” of “escalating tension” by Iran and a threat to international peace and security.
+A U.S. assessment of Iran’s responsibility, which forced the evacuation of the crews in international waters, was based in part on intelligence as well as the expertise needed to carry out the operation, Pompeo told reporters in Washington.

+It was also based on a recent series of incidents in the region that the U.S. also blames on Iran, including a similar attack on tankers in the area in May and the bombing of an oil pipeline in Saudi Arabia by Iranian-backed fighters, he said.

+“Taken as a whole these unprovoked attacks present a clear threat to international peace and security, a blatant assault on the freedom of navigation and an unacceptable campaign of escalating tension by Iran,” Pompeo said.

-He said the United States will defend its forces and interests in the region but gave no specifics about any plans and he took no questions.
+The U.S. planned to raise the attacks at the U.N.
+Security Council later Thursday.
+Pompeo also said the U.S. would defend its forces and interests in the Middle East but gave no details on any immediate plans.

 More must-read stories from Fortune: